gencay/vscode-chatgpt/README.md

    - ![image](https://user-images.githubusercontent.com/1168485/209640657-6d0e97f8-c6d9-48e9-9673-c5d15df15ccd.png)

-3. [Maybe required] Run `ChatGPT: Clear session` command to clear your previous browser selection.
+3. [Maybe required] Run `ChatGPT: Reset session` command to clear your previous browser selection.
 This is required only if you have previously authenticated using a different browser.

 # Features